Representation theory and homological stability: Introduction

 \item Homology of congruence subgroups and modular representations.
 In \S\ref{section:congruence} we study congruence subgroups of certain arithmetic groups and their analogues for $\Mod(S)$ and for $\Aut(F_n)$.
 Each of these groups $\Gamma$ admits an action by outer automorphisms by a finite group $G$ of Lie type, such as $G=\SL_n(\F_p)$.
 This action makes each homology vector space $H_i(\Gamma,\F_p)$ a $G$--representation.
 As $p$ divides the order of $G$, this is a modular representation.
 Thus, in order to obtain results and conjectures about these important representations, we need to develop a version of our theory using modular representation theory.
 Here a new phenomenon occurs: \emph{stable periodicity} of a sequence of representations (see \S\ref{section:congruence}).

 For each of the sequences of groups $\Gamma$ above we state a ``stable periodicity conjecture'' for its homology with $\F_p$ coefficients.
-The few computations that have been completely worked out are almost all in degree $1$, and these use deep mathematics (e.g. the congruence subgroup problem, work of Johnson, etc.).
+The few computations that have been completely worked out are almost all in degree $1$, and these use deep mathematics (e.g.\ the congruence subgroup problem, work of Johnson, etc.).
 These computations show that our conjectures are satisfied for $H_1$. {See \S\ref{section:congruence} for details.} \end{enumerate}

 \para{Historical notes} Various stability phenomena have been known in representation theory at least as far back as the 1930s, when formulas were given for the decomposition of tensor products of irreducible representations of $\SL_n\Q$ (by Littlewood--Richardson, see e.g.\ \cite[Appendix A]{FH}) and of the symmetric group $S_n$ (by Murnaghan \cite{Mu}).
 Some aspects of representation stability can be found in previous work on Lie algebras.
-Related ideas appear in terms of mixed tensor representations in the work of Hanlon \cite{Han} and R. Brylinski \cite{Bry} on Lie algebra cohomology of non-unital algebras; in Tirao's description in \cite{Ti} of the homology of free nilpotent Lie algebras; and in Hain's description in \cite{Ha} of the associated graded Lie algebra of the fundamental group of a closed surface.
+Related ideas appear in terms of mixed tensor representations in the work of Hanlon \cite{Han} and R.~Brylinski \cite{Bry} on Lie algebra cohomology of non-unital algebras; in Tirao's description in \cite{Ti} of the homology of free nilpotent Lie algebras; and in Hain's description in \cite{Ha} of the associated graded Lie algebra of the fundamental group of a closed surface.
+In an unpublished 1991 manuscript, Hain conjectured a phenomenon quite close to representation stability for the action of $\Sp_{2g}\Z$ on $H^i(\I_{g,1};\Q)$, as $g$ varies and $i\geq 0$ is fixed.

+\para{Recent work} The first version of the present paper was posted in August 2010.
+Since that time, a number of papers have appeared that relate to this paper or build on its ideas.
+Representation stability has been shown to hold for certain polynomial algebras \cite{AAB}, the second homology of the Torelli group \cite{BD} (partially verifying Conjecture~\ref{conjecture:torelli} below), the homology of moduli spaces of $n$-pointed Riemann surfaces \cite{J1,J2}, the cohomology of certain hyperplane arrangements \cite{Mo}, syzygies of line bundles on Segre--Veronese varieties \cite{Ra}, the cohomology of pure string motion groups \cite{Wi1} (verifying Conjecture~\ref{conjecture:string} below), and the cohomology of configuration spaces of $n$ ordered points on any manifold \cite{C}.

+In \cite{Pu2} Putman devised for symmetric groups a similar theory of ``central stability'' and applied it to the homology of congruence subgroups.
+Related applications have also been given in \cite{CE} and \cite{CEFN}.